-- (a) To be eligible to take any of the skills examinations, an applicant must complete and submit POST Form 3 Application for Provisional Certification or POST Form 4 Application for Renewal of Basic Certification along with a law enforcement agency check, purchase order, certified check, or money order in the prescribed amount for each examination to be taken (prior to the day of the exam). - (b) Refunds of skills examination fees shall be provided only if requested more than twenty (20) days prior to the scheduled examination, unless the examination is postponed or canceled, or under such other exceptional circumstances as may be determined by the Director. - (c) Any applicant failing a skills examination may retake the examination, with the payment of an additional examination fee.
-Any person failing any skills examination three (3) times must successfully complete the skills training for that particular skill in a Colorado POST-approved Basic or Reserve academy before he or she may be certified. - (d) Any protest or challenge to an examination or its administration must be made in writing within ten (10) days of the examination.
+- (a) To be eligible to take any of the skills examinations, an applicant must complete and submit POST Form 3-Application for Provisional Certification or POST Form 4-Application for Renewal of Basic Certification along with a law enforcement agency check, purchase order, certified check, or money order in the prescribed amount for each examination to be taken (prior to the day of the exam). - (b) Refunds of skills examination fees shall be provided only if requested more than twenty (20) days prior to the scheduled examination, unless the examination is postponed or canceled, or under such other exceptional circumstances as may be determined by the Director. - (c) Any applicant failing a skills examination may retake the examination, with the payment of an additional examination fee.
+If the retake of the skill(s) examination will be on an individual basis with an SME the skill(s) examination must be approved by POST prior to the individual test being administered (money received, and instructor confirmation).
+If the retake with an SME occurs prior to POST receiving payment for the skill(s) examination, certification will not be issued until POST has received payment.
+Any person failing any skill(s) examination three (3) times must successfully complete the skills training for that particular skill in a Colorado POST-approved Basic or Reserve academy before he or she may be certified. - (d) Skills examination scores are valid for two (2) years from the date of the last registered score with POST.
+If an applicant does not complete the renewal or provisional certification process within two (2) years of taking the skill(s) examination, they must attend and successfully pass another skill(s) examination. - (e) Any protest or challenge to an examination or its administration must be made in writing within ten (10) days of the examination.
 The Director shall issue his decision in writing within twenty (20) working days.
 The decision of the Director shall be final, unless appealed to the Board in accordance with Rule 3(b).